Chemnitz: World War II

+The city was occupied by Soviet troops on 8 May 1945.

 The headquarters of the auto manufacturer Auto Union was based in Chemnitz from 1932 and its buildings were badly damaged.
-At the end of the war, the company's executives fled and relocated the company in Ingolstadt, Bavaria, where it evolved into Audi, now a brand within the Volkswagen group.
+At the end of the war, the company's executives fled and relocated the company to Ingolstadt, Bavaria, where it evolved into Audi, now a brand within the Volkswagen group.

-The World War II bombings left most of the city in ruins and post-war, the East German reconstruction included large low rise (and later high-rise Plattenbau) housing.
+The World War II bombings left most of the city centre in ruins and post-war, the East German reconstruction included large low-rise (and later high-rise Plattenbau) housing.
 Some tourist sites were reconstructed during the East German era and after German reunification.
-The city was occupied by Soviet troops on 8 May 1945.
+Today over 50 % of the city´s buildings date back to before 1950.